 The main and most obvious reason employers consider staff home monitoring is because they simply don’t have the same amount of visibility of their employees’ activity as they would do in an office environment.
-As a result, staff monitoring methods, including the following, are becoming increasingly popular (and necessary?) for business with remote workforces:
+As a result, staff monitoring methods are becoming increasingly popular (and necessary?) for business with remote workforces.

 Things to consider when monitoring home workers